-1.1 GENERAL DESCRIPTION
+1.1 General Description

-The Ultra Series Integrated Signal Conditioning (ISC) Cantilever tension transducer (see Figure 1) outputs a +/- 10 VDC signal for reporting signals from strain gage-based load cells.
+The Ultra Series Integrated Signal Conditioning (ISC) tension transducer (see Figure 1) outputs a +/- 10 VDC signal for reporting signals from strain gage-based load cells.
 Ultra ISC transducers include an Integrated Signal Conditioner (ISC) that is coupled directly to the "Ultra" type load cell employing semiconductor strain gages.
 This local processing reduces the signal degradation due to long wires to the driving displays or recording devices.
-Note: Customer must supply Roll shaft and bearings.

-Because the output stage is free to float, voltage differences on the output side of the tension transducer with respect to protective earth ground.
+Because the output stage is free to float, be aware of voltage differences on the output side of the tension transducer with respect to protective earth ground.

-Figure 1 Ultra Series Integrated Signal Conditioning (ISC) Cantilever Transducer
+Figure 1 Ultra Series Integrated Signal Conditioning (ISC) Amplifier